MainulDip/wp-block-custom-variation-and-pattern/readme.md

 ___

-This is a bare minimub plugin to create custom block variation and pattern in wordpress block editor.
+This is a bare minimum plugin to create custom block variation and pattern in wordpress block editor.
 Note: Block Variation Use Mostly Client Side Integration Where pattern use server side.
 Choose as your preference :)

 ## Instructions